Sage-Bionetworks/synapsePythonClient/docs/Upload.rst

 File Upload
 ===========

 Files in Synapse are versionable.
-Please see `Files and Versioning <https://docs.synapse.org/articles/files_and_versioning.html>`_ for more information about how versions in Files works.
+Please see `Versioning <https://help.synapse.org/docs/Versioning.2668134540.html>`_ for more information about how versions in Files works.

 Uploading a New Version
 =======================